Khurram Dastgir: Early life and education

-Career
+Political career

-In 1999, he was serving as Special Assistant to then Prime Minister of Pakistan Nawaz Sharif until his tenure was terminated during 1999 Pakistani coup d'état staged by Pervez Musharraf.
+In 1999, he was serving as Special Assistant to then Prime Minister of Pakistan Nawaz Sharif until his tenure was terminated during the 1999 Pakistani coup d'état staged by Pervez Musharraf.

-He ran for the seat of National Assembly of Pakistan from Gujranwala constituency as a candidate of PML (N) in 2002 Pakistani general elections but was unsuccessful.
+He ran for the seat of National Assembly of Pakistan from Gujranwala constituency as a candidate of PML (N) in the 2002 Pakistani general elections but was unsuccessful.
 Reportedly, he was booked for terrorist activities; for beating up two PPP activists at a polling station and for getting a provocative pamphlet published about a rival candidate in separate cases.

 From 2006 to 2009, he worked on building his reputation in the PML-N where he eventually became party's central deputy secretary information.

-He was elected to the National Assembly for the first time as a candidate of PML(N) in 2008 Pakistani general election.
+He was elected to the National Assembly for the first time as a candidate of PML(N) in the 2008 Pakistani general election.
 In October 2008, he was elected as Chairman of the Standing Committee of National Assembly on Commerce.

-He was re-elected to the National Assembly for the second time as a candidate of PML (N) in 2013 Pakistani general election.
+He was re-elected to the National Assembly for the second time as a candidate of PML (N) in the 2013 Pakistani general election.
 Upon PML-N victory in the 2013 general election, Khan was first appointed as Minister of State for Science and Technology.
 Later, he was made Minister of State for Privatisation as well Chairman of the Privatisation Commission of Pakistan.
 In December 2013, he was appointed as the Minister of State for Commerce.

 In January 2014, he was elevated to the rank of federal minister and was appointed as the Minister for Commerce for the first time.
 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the disqualification of Prime Minister Nawaz Sharif after Panama Papers case decision.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan, Khan was inducted into the federal cabinet of Abbasi and was appointed Minister for Defence for the first time.
 In May 2018, he was given the additional portfolio of Minister for Foreign Affairs.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Khan ceased to hold the office as Federal Minister for Foreign Affairs and Federal Minister for Defence.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-81 (Gujranwala-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-81 (Gujranwala-III) in the 2018 Pakistani general election.

+Writings

+Khan published his book Gujranwala: At the Dawn of a New Millennium in 1999, and since 2000 he has also written in many English-language newspapers of the country, including book reviews for Dawn.